Steve King: Lobbying

-On February 26, 2010, King went to the House floor to protest Democrats' handling of health care reform and said, "Lobbyists do a very effective and useful job on this Hill ...
+On February 26, 2010, King went to the House floor to protest how health care reform had been handled and said, "Lobbyists do a very effective and useful job on this Hill...
 There's a credibility there in that arena that I think somebody needs to stand up for the lobby, and it is a matter of providing a lot of valuable information."

 Immigration

-King voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.
+King voted against the Further Consolidated Appropriations Act of 2020 which authorized the United States Department of Homeland Security to nearly double the available H-2B visas for the remainder of the fiscal year of 2020.

-King voted against Consolidated Appropriations Act (H.R.
-1158) which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).
+King voted against the Consolidated Appropriations Act (H.R.
+1158) which prohibited the United States Immigration and Customs Enforcement from cooperating with the United States Department of Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children.

-King is a proponent of the Great Replacement theory, the theory states that the white population is being replaced by mass non-white immigrants.
+King is a proponent of the Great Replacement theory, the theory states that the white population is being replaced by the mass immigration of non-white immigrants.